thatdevgirl/besan-block/besan-block/readme.txt

 Tested up to: 6.6
 Stable tag: 1.4

+[Deprecated!]
 Add a responsive and accessible data chart block to posts and pages.

 == Description ==

+**Important notice!**

+Due to a shift in my personal and professional priorities, I have decided to take a step back from development.
+As a result, this plugin is no longer being actively maintained.
+You are welcome to [fork it](https://github.com/thatdevgirl/woocommerce-tiered-flat-rate) and create your own updates.
+If you do so, please credit me as the original author.
+(I would also love to hear about this plugin’s new life!)

+All the best, Joni.

+--

 This WordPress plugin adds a responsive and accessible data chart block to the post editor.
 The chart feeds off of data from a publicly viewable Google sheet.